devops-myway/certified-kubernetes-administrator-Practice/Domain 3 - Cluster-Arch-Install-Config-RBAC/Create ServiceAccount Identity.md

 In this particular case, the secret is called default-token-srs4v.

 To check the content of this secret run this command: We can see that the secret includes a ca.crt file and a token .
 The ca.crt is the public CA of the API server and the token is a signed JSON Web Token (JWT).
-These secrets are mounted into the pod for in-cluster access to the API server.
 ``````sh
 kubectl get secret default-token-srs4v -o yaml